Understanding Our Services

 However you choose to reach out, we’re here for you.
 You can contact us by phone, text, email, or through our social media pages—whatever feels most comfortable.

-We do genuinely want to connect with you—so if you could leave a voice message with your name, contact details, and how we can help, or send this information as a text – we will reach out as soon as we can.
+If your call is not answered straight away, we might be supporting another family and their beloved pet, attending to clinic work, or be on the road between visits.
+We do genuinely want to connect with you—so if you could leave a voice message with your name, contact details, and how we can help, or send this information as a text – we will reply as soon as we can.

-Do you provide any other general veterinary services?
+Do you provide any other veterinary services?

 Tender Paws Veterinary Care focuses on providing peaceful in-home euthanasia for pets that are elderly and reaching the end of their life, or those that have a chronic, progressive disease or life limiting condition that is affecting their quality of life.